fw-dev/useful_dashboard_info/README.md

 The purpose of Extra Metrics is to augment a standard FileWave installation with additional metrics and dashboard capabilities.

 # Overview
-Extra Metrics provides a series of dashboards and prometheus metrics related to how your fleet's deployments are progressing.
+Extra Metrics provides a series of dashboards and prometheus metrics related to how your fleets deployments are progressing.
 The information can be used to show "at-a-glance" insights into the software patch status, device health and user specific deployments.
 In as many cases as possible the Dashboard panels are linked into the FileWave Web in some way to provide a way to "drill down" into the information.

 Features:
 * Example dashboards are included in this project; and will be installed automatically.